CvAmp/ARC/README.md

 ## 🌟 Features

-- **Interactive Map Selection**: Click on map regions to select and color them
+- **Interactive Map Selection**: Click on map tiles, gates, and shrines to select and color them
+- **Multi-Element Support**: Select and color different types of map elements (tiles, gates, shrines)
 - **Multi-Color Support**: Choose from 12 different colors for categorization
+- **Color Labeling**: Add custom labels to colors for better organization
 - **Zoom & Pan**: Navigate the map with mouse wheel zoom and click-drag panning
 - **Export Options**: Save your selections as PNG or JPG images
 - **Data Management**: Save, load, copy, and paste selection data as JSON
 - **Real-time Statistics**: See color usage counts in the toolbar
 - **Responsive Design**: Works on desktop and mobile devices

+## ✨ Recent Improvements

+- **Simplified Architecture**: Streamlined to use a single, optimized SVG map implementation
+- **Reduced Bundle Size**: Removed unnecessary dependencies for faster loading
+- **Enhanced Element Support**: Added support for gates and shrines in addition to tiles
+- **Improved Labeling**: Custom color labels for better organization and sharing

 ## 🚀 Live Demo